mmore500/mmore500.github.io/blog_professional/_posts/2020-02-25-string-from-char.md

 Wow.
 Much [core guideline](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) ["ES.23: Prefer the `{}`-initializer syntax"](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#es23-prefer-the--initializer-syntax).
 Good job me.
+After a few months of using braces in place of parens without incident I slid into the alluring notion that they were *basically* close enought the same thing so I could just not think about using braces.

 But, as with all things C++, in ES.23 there is also a clearly documented...
 > **Exception**